leosiqueira/HPC_setup_dask_jobqueue/hpc_v2.rst

 For security reasons, we recommend making sure your ``jupyter_notebook_config.py`` is readable only by you.
 For more information on and other methods for securing Jupyter, check out
 `Securing a notebook server <http://jupyter-notebook.readthedocs.io/en/stable/public_server.html#securing-a-notebook-server>`__ in the Jupyter documentation.

 ::

     chmod 400 ~/.jupyter/jupyter_notebook_config.py

-Finally, we want to configure dask's dashboard to forward through Jupyter, instead of using ssh port forwarding.
-This can be done by editing the dask distributed config file, e.g.: ``.config/dask/distributed.yaml``.
+Finally, we want to configure dask's dashboard to forward through JupyterLab, instead of using ssh port forwarding.
+This can be done by editing the dask distributed config file, e.g., ``.config/dask/distributed.yaml``.
 By default when ``dask.distributed`` and/or ``dask-jobqueue`` is first imported, it places a file at ``~/.config/dask/distributed.yaml`` with a commented out version.
 You can create this file and do this first import by simply